 This library makes it possible to compare certain computations that use normal random numbers, written in C, C++, FORTRAN77, FORTRAN90, MATLAB or Python.

 The computer code and data files described and made available on this web page are distributed under the GNU LGPL license.

-NORMAL is available in a C version and a C++ version and a FORTRAN77 version and a FORTRAN90 version and a MATLAB version and a Python version.
+NORMAL is available in a C version and a C++ version and a FORTRAN90 version and a MATLAB version and a Python version.

 MATLAB_RANDOM, MATLAB programs which illustrate the use of Matlab's random number generators.

 RANDOM_SORTED, a MATLAB library which generates vectors of random values which are already sorted.

 RANLIB, a MATLAB library which produces random samples from Probability Density Functions (PDF's), including Beta, Chi-square Exponential, F, Gamma, Multivariate normal, Noncentral chi-square, Noncentral F, Univariate normal, random permutations, Real uniform, Binomial, Negative Binomial, Multinomial, Poisson and Integer uniform, by Barry Brown and James Lovato.

 RNGLIB, a MATLAB library which implements a random number generator (RNG) with splitting facilities, allowing multiple independent streams to be computed, by L'Ecuyer and Cote.

 TRUNCATED_NORMAL, a MATLAB library which works with the truncated normal distribution over [A,B], or [A,+oo) or (-oo,B], returning the probability density function (PDF), the cumulative density function (CDF), the inverse CDF, the mean, the variance, and sample values.